Leading HMRC investigation lawyers

 When will the tax investigation end?

-How long is a piece of string?
 The range of conduct can be from innocent inconsistencies to a suspected organised and large scale assault on the tax system.
 In this way the length of the investigation will run accordingly.

 In order to bring an investigation to a swift close instruct experienced tax disputes solicitors – Olliers.